1technophile/OpenMQTTGateway/docs/upload/binaries.md

 https://www.espressif.com/en/products/hardware/esp32/resources
 * Uncompress the package
 * Execute `flash_download_tools`
-* Choose Developper mode
+* Choose Developer mode
 * Choose ESP32 DownloadTool
 * Set the files and the address as below:
 ![Flash download tool](../img/OpenMQTTgateway_ESP32_binary_flash.png)
-And set the parameters used by arduino IDE, we are able to upload to ESP32 a binary file containing OpenMQTTGateway.
+And set the parameters used by Arduino IDE, we are able to upload to ESP32 a binary file containing OpenMQTTGateway.
 * Set the config as above
 * Connect your ESP32 board and select the COM port
 * Click on erase if it is your first upload